jlamsens/opensysadmins/docs/howtos/factory-reset-cisco2960/index.md

     --- From IOS ---
     Switch#show sdm prefer
      The current template is "dual-ipv4-and-ipv6 default" template.
-     The selected template optimizes the resources in ...
+     The selected template optimizes the resources in...
+    ...
     ...
     On next reload, template will be "default" template.